- Posted by ACE Home Services

 If you have a mechanical thermostat, such as one that requires a lever to change the temperature settings, then there’s an easy way to troubleshoot the thermostat.
 All you have to do is remove the cover and gently dust the inside of the thermostat with a small brush to remove any dust or dirt that has accumulated.

 Call In For Backup

 If none of these troubleshooting tips worked for you, then it may be time to call in for backup.
-Fortunately, ACE Home Services is available to you 24/7, with professional HVAC technicians standing by.
+Fortunately, ACE Home Services is available to you during normal business hours, with professional HVAC technicians standing by.
 Contact ACE today by calling (602) 483-6492 or clicking here to schedule an appointment.